 Included with this model is a real port that makes it possible to simulate accessing the following IVAD placements: normal, “tipping”, “wandering”, or deeply placed in the left chest area.
 Successful access is confirmed by a blood return.
 Fluid can be infused and blood withdrawn from all the lines.

-Now supplied with an updated arm 2386 Advanced Arm for Chester Chest™ that is positioned with a greater degree of rotation and extension than the previous arm.
-The arm has a dual 5Fr PICC exiting the basilic vein from the inner bicep area and an IV site.
-Proximal to the PICC insertion site is recessed area for the placement of an optional peripheral IVAD.
+Chester Chest’s™ Port Access Arm has a dual 5Fr PICC exiting the basilic vein from the inner bicep area and a pre-positioned 20g IV catheter in the forearm.
+And proximal to the PICC insertion site is recessed area for the placement of an optional peripheral IVAD.
 The base of this recessed area for the optional peripheral IVAD is made of a soft material that permits the IVAD to “float” when palpated and accessed.
-The 2386 New Advanced Arm for Chester Chest™ can be ordered separately to upgrade your existing Chester Chest™.

 Chester Chest™ is a great tool for teaching, competency testing, skills assessment, fluid infusion,blood withdrawal and dressing securement techniques associated with central access devices!